For our 41st Anniversary

 Explanation

 Calendered fabric is wrung through hot rolling pins which resemble rolled-up medieval manuscripts and calendars of the year.
-Both film rolls and player piano rolls have the same protective round shape.
-The word “calendered” comes from Greek kylindros, or cylinder.
+Both film and player piano rolls took on the same protective round shape.
+The word comes from Greek kylindros, or cylinder.

-It’s a Chinese tradition that rocks grind paper in a bowl, similar to a mortar and pestle grinding flax for bread.
+In China, rocks ground paper in a bowl, similar to a mortar and pestle grinding set for bread, seeds, and spices.

 Calendering makes textiles smooth and fine, such as Chambray, batiste, or cambric, producing lightly woven and lightweight blue cotton or linen.
-Blue jean shirts and elegant sheets can be made from it.
+Blue jean shirts and elegant sheets can be made of it.

-Chambray was made in Combray, the town of Proust’s childhood, featured in the first book of À la recherche du temps perdu.
+Chambray was made in Combray, the town of Proust’s childhood featured in the first book of La recherche.

 Calendering can also be done to paper, plastics, silks and even lithium-ion batteries.